thomasWeise/moptipy/README.md

 Therefore, if a given algorithm configuration can be re-created on a known instance, it can be started with the same random seed as a known run.
 Since the version information and classes of all involved libraries in the random number generation are stored as well, the same random number sequences can be reproduced.

-Finally, the solutions found by the algorithms are also stored in the log files.
+The solutions found by the algorithms are also stored in the log files.
 Therefore, it is also possible to re-evaluate and verify them as well.

+Additionally, if the [experiment API](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.experiment) is used, then the random seeds are [determined based on the instance names](https://thomasweise.github.io/moptipy/moptipy.utils.html#moptipy.utils.nputils.rand_seeds_from_str).
+This means that all algorithms will use the same seeds for each instance, while different problem instances will lead to different seeds.
+This, in turn, means that the algorithms start with the same first random solutions (if they use the same [nullary operator](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.operators.Op0)).
+It also means that if you run the same experiment program twice, the same random seeds will be used automatically.
+In other words, if you have the complete code of a `moptipy` compliant experiment, it should (re)produce the exactly same runs with the exactly same results.

 ## 9. Useful Links and References